The Cisco Unified Real-Time Monitoring Tool (RTMT), which runs

 CTI Port DN

-This field displays the ID of call control group to which the
+displays the ID of call control group to which the CTI port belongs.

-This field is populated only if the port state is Out of
+field is populated only if the port state is Out of Service.

-This field displays the last time when the CTI port state
+displays the last time when the CTI port state changed.

 Overall Telephony Subsystem State

-subsystem, which can be In Service, Partial Service, or Out of Service.
+telephony subsystem, which can be In Service, Partial Service, or Out of